 Make sure you are not hungry or thirsty, as both states can trigger a negative emotional cascade.
 In general, it’s best not to let more than three to four hours go between a meal or snack.
 Eating breakfast also helps stabilize your blood sugar levels and helps you maintain a better perspective.
 Some people are more sensitive to these blood sugar fluctuations than others, but almost everyone gets cranky when their levels are low.

 Get enough sleep.
 Resting well and long enough allows your brain to consolidate everything it experienced and learned the day before, as well as gives you the energy you need to face the day.
 Some meditation teachers, like Jeff Foster, say depression is our body’s cry for rest.
 While I think depression can be more complicated than that, rest is crucial to feeling good.
 My colleague, Robyn Posin, always says, “Rest is a sacred act.”
 I agree.
 It’s also radical to slow down, take it easy, and consider that a productive use of your time.

 Of all these techniques, the most important one is to talk lovingly, patiently, kindly, and gently to your sweet self.
 Notice when that inner critic’s harsh voice appears and think of other things to say to yourself.
 If that’s difficult, pretend you’re talking to the five year old version of yourself.
 Use the Recording and Listening suggestions on this site to record yourself saying supportive, compassionate, patient, understanding, and soothing things so you can listen to it when no one is there to say those loving words to you.
-You may find that hearing them in your own voice is even more affecting and powerful.
+You may find that hearing them in your own voice is even more powerful.